georgedashen/DSAA5009/NCF-attn/README.md

 * `transformer.py` is the definition of decoder layers with customized forward process

 * `evaluate_v2.py` is for getting recall@50 and NDCG@50 with test data

+* `experiments.sh` is for fast running directly from Linux bash